microsoft/CloudAdoptionFramework/govern/AzureGovernanceVisualizer/README.md

 ### Security

 AzGovViz creates very detailed information about your Azure Governance setup.
-In your organizations best interest the __outputs should be protected from not authorized access!__
+In your organization's best interest the __outputs should be protected from not authorized access!__

 ### Facts